phluid61/internet-drafts/file-scheme/draft.md

 ## UNC Strings  {#ext-unc}

-Some usages of the file URI scheme allow UNC filespace selector strings to be translated to and from file URIs, either by mapping the equivalent segments of the two schemes (hostname to authority, sharename+objectnames to path), or by mapping the entire UNC string to the path segment of a URI.
+Some usages of the file URI scheme allow UNC filespace selector strings
+{{MS-DTYP}} to be translated to and from file URIs, either by mapping the equivalent segments of the two schemes (hostname to authority, sharename+objectnames to path), or by mapping the entire UNC string to the path segment of a URI.